yury-lysogorskiy/lammps/doc/src/python.rst

 If the *invoke* keyword is used, no other keywords can be used.
-A previous *python* command must have registered the Python function referenced by this command.
-The *invoke* keyword invokes the Python function with the previously defined arguments.
+A previous *python* command must have registered the Python function referenced by this command, which can then be invoked multiple times in an input script via the *invoke* keyword.
+Each invocation passes current values for arguments to the Python function.
 A return value of the Python function will be ignored unless the Python function is linked to a :doc:`python style variable <variable>` with the *return* keyword.
 This return value can be logged to the screen and logfile by adding the optional *logreturn* argument to the *invoke* keyword.
 In that case a message with the name of the python command and the return value is printed.
 Note that return values of python functions are otherwise *only* accessible when the function is invoked indirectly by expanding a :doc:`python style variable <variable>`, as described below.
-A registered function can be invoked as many times as you wish in your input script.

 The *file* keyword gives the name of a file containing Python code, which should end with a ".py" suffix.
 The code will be immediately